-James Stith, Bradley Fluegel, and Ravi Sarin serve as members of our compensation committee (the "Compensation Committee").
+James Stith, Bradley Fluegel, and Ravi Sarin serve as members of our Compensation Committee.
 Under the Nasdaq listing standards, we are required to have a Compensation Committee composed entirely of independent directors; our Board of Directors has determined that each of James Stith, Bradley Fluegel, and Ravi Sarin are independent.
-James Stith serves as Chairman of the Compensation Committee is responsible for, among other things:
+James Stith serves as Chairman of the Compensation Committee.
+AON's Compensation Committee is responsible for, among other things: